cfengine/documentation/reference/components/cf-serverd.markdown

 **CFEngine Enterprise only.**

-**Description**: The interval in minutes in between collect calls to the CFEngine Server offering a tunnel for report collection.
+**Description:** The interval in minutes in between collect calls to the CFEngine Server offering a tunnel for report collection.

 If option time is set, it causes the server daemon to peer with a